cmu-sei/foundry-docs/docs/gameboard/reports-beta.md

 !!! note
     The existing Reports functionality has not been deprecated; reports are still available under **Admin**, **Reports**, **User Reports**, **Board Reports**, etc.

-Three report "cards" display the three reports available in beta:
+Five report "cards" display the three reports available in beta:

+- **Challenges Report:** View information about the challenges configured in the Gameboard app.
+This report is good for site utilization metrics related to challenges, challenge deploys, and challenge solves.
 - **Enrollment Report:** View a summary of player enrollment data; who enrolled when, which sponsors do they represent, and how many played challenges.
+- **Players Report:** View data on player activity.
+A “player” is a person with an account on the Gameboard site (i.e., a "user").
 - **Practice Area Report:** View metrics on players who are spending free time honing their skills in Gameboard.
 See which challenges are practiced most, have the best success rates, and which players are accessing the Gameboard to complete challenges in practice.
 - **Support Report:** View a summary of support tickets created in Gameboard; including ticket creation and assignment details, ticket categories, and tickets attached to games/challenges .